RedPitaya/Documentation/appsFeatures/supportedFeaturesAndApps.rst

 .. [#f1] The SDR applications were originally developed by Pavel Demin and adapted for use on other Red Pitaya board models.
 Please check the :ref:`SDR applications <sdr_tx_rx_apps>` page for more information.
 .. [#f2] PyRPL was originally developed for STEMlab 125-14.
 Running it on other board models requires some modifications in the FPGA (pinout + different FPGA - Zynq 7020).
 Please check the :ref:`PyRPL <pyrpl>` page for more information.
-.. [#f3] The Click Shields have a 125 MHz oscillator on board, which does not match the core clock frequncy of SDRlab 122-16 and SIGNALlab 250-12.
+.. [#f3] The Click Shields have a 125 MHz oscillator on board, which does not match the core clock frequency of SDRlab 122-16 and SIGNALlab 250-12.
 We recommend using an external clock source with frequency matching the core clock frequency of these board models.
 Please check the :ref:`Click shields <click_shield>` page for more information.